Trail Adopters

 FJÄLLRÄVEN CLASSIC USA

-For the past several years, we’ve served as the Rollins Pass route historians for the 30.5 mile course comprising Fjällräven Classic USA.
+Since 2022—the inaugural year for the course over Rollins Pass—we’ve served as the official Rollins Pass route historians for the 30.5 mile course comprising Fjällräven Classic USA.
 From Fjällräven, “The first Fjällräven Classic was held in 2005 and brought together 152 participants.
 The idea then, as now, was to wander in uncharted territory, over grand vistas framed by glacier-covered peaks and studded with sparkling lakes.
 But importantly, it was an opportunity to share the experience and the sense of freedom that comes with it with other trekkers.
 By taking care of all the logistics, like food, transport and safety, participants could focus fully on the trekking experience.
 The event was a success and during the following years, the idea was born to spread Fjällräven Classic to other places around the globe.
 After all, northern Swedish Lapland is quite far away for a lot of people.”
 As a result, you can now find Fjällräven Classic in Denmark, Sweden, UK, Chile, Germany, South Korea, and USA too.

 INDIAN PEAKS TRAVERSE

-We’re providing route history for Segment 4 and Segment 5 to the Indian Peaks Traverse team as they seek to utilize Rollins Pass as a crossing over the Continental Divide for their 66-mile hiking and mountain biking trail that meanders from Boulder over the Rocky Mountains and into Winter Park.
+We’re providing route history for Segment 4 and Segment 5 to the Indian Peaks Traverse team as they seek to utilize Rollins Pass as a crossing over the Continental Divide for their 66-mile hiking and mountain biking trail that meanders from Boulder, Colorado over the Rocky Mountains and into Winter Park, Colorado.

 The primary purpose of our work is to inform the public.